 For instance, ZIP code 89109 in Las Vegas is home to roughly 7,900 people, 57% of whom are people of color.
 Yet 96% of the money that has flowed to federal candidates and groups from this ZIP code is from just one billionaire couple — casino magnate Sheldon Adelson, who died in January 2021, and his wife Miriam.

 Likewise, ZIP code 94104 in downtown San Francisco is home to roughly 430 people, 69% of whom are people of color.
 Yet 93% of the money that has flowed to federal candidates and groups from this ZIP code is from just one billionaire couple — former hedge fund manager Tom Steyer and his wife Kat Taylor.

 Similarly, ZIP code 10573 in Westchester County, New York, is home to roughly 39,000 people, 59% of whom are people of color.
 Yet 93% of the money that has flowed to federal candidates and groups from this ZIP code is from just one donor: Ultra-wealthy hedge fund manager Donald Sussman.

 Moreover, five of the 100 top-giving ZIP codes — 94126 in San Francisco; 10150, 10154, and 10106 in New York City; and 72221 in Little Rock, Arkansas — are not home to any actual people.
 Instead, they are associated with skyscrapers and post office boxes that are regularly used as business addresses by wealthy political donors.

 This report was written by Michael Beckel.
 Katya Ehresman, Devon Powers, Amisa Ratliff, and AP Velasco contributed to this report.
-Design by Sydney Richards.
+Graphics by Sydney Richards.